rstefanov321/Properties_price_list_generator/README.md

 - price per month
 - link to the offer page

+I have saved those values in lists for offline use, as seen in the code.

-Once done, you can click on Link to Sheets and create your own Excel table not needing to type in all the data yourself.
+Once done, you can click on Link to Sheets and create your own Excel table with the values not needing to type in all the data yourself.